The Sinking of the SS President Coolidge

 Captain Euart had first made it off the ship with no issues.
 However, upon hearing of others still trapped aboard in the infirmary, he immediately reboarded.
 After successfully rescuing all men, Euart was unfortunately unable to escape himself and went down with the ship.
 He was awarded the Distinguished Service Cross for his heroic act.

-The loss of the ship was not only felt through the soldiers themselves, but also felt through the lost supplies onboard.
+The loss of the ship was not only felt by the soldiers themselves, but also felt through the lost supplies onboard.
 Soldiers were first told to leave all their belongings when it was believed that the ship could be beached and returned to.
 In addition to the traditional supplies such as food and artillery, the ship also carried nearly the entire Pacific Theater’s stock of quinine, an anti-malaria treatment.

 Subsequently, numerous official inquiries were conducted to determine how such an event could occur.
-It was determined that, simply, the SS President Coolidge was not given all relevant information regarding their sailing, most notably, the location of “friendly” mines in their path.
+It was determined that, simply, the SS President Coolidge was not given all relevant information regarding their sailing – most notably, the location of “friendly” mines in their path.
 This was not without the attempt to place blame on and the ultimate acquittal of the ship’s captain, Captain Nelson.

 Her slanting deck deserted and her empty boat davits standing starkly against the South Pacific sky, the SS President Coolidge slides under the waves.
 Local ID: 80-G-35929

 To this day, the SS President Coolidge sits where it sank off the coast of Espiritu Santo.
-In 2013 a diver located the remains of Captain Euart, who was then recovered later in 2014 and given a full military funeral service.
+In 2013, a diver located the remains of Captain Euart, who was then recovered later in 2014 and given a full military funeral service.

 Despite its popularity as a diving location, a few years after Vanuatu won their independence in 1980, the government declared no salvage or recovery of objects would be allowed from the SS President Coolidge.
 Many experienced divers have explored its resting place and witnessed the remaining helmets, guns, and even Jeeps.
-Divers even kiss the “Lady”–a statue of an Elizabethan lady and her horse that once sat in the first-class smoking room–for good luck.
+Divers even kiss the “Lady” – a statue of an Elizabethan lady and her horse that once sat in the first-class smoking room – for good luck.

 Here the ship settles to the bottom as survivors watch from boats and life rafts.
 Local ID: 80-G-35926